Brandon Bell (American football): Senior year

 Bell's first appearance as a senior was in the season opener vs Kent State he recorded a tackle and an interception in a 33–13 win.
 The next week, he had nine tackles in a rivalry game vs Pitt in a 42–39 loss.
-During the final seconds of the game on a tackle on Pitts James Connor, Bell suffered a knee injury sidelining him for the next three weeks.
+During the final seconds of the game on a tackle on Pitt’s James Connor, Bell suffered a knee injury sidelining him for the next three weeks.
 Bell's best performance was a 19 tackle, one sack game vs the Ohio State Buckeyes.
 The Nittany Lions upset No. 2 Ohio State on a blocked FG attempt and ran it back 64 yards for the touchdown.
 The win put PSU in the AP Poll for the first time since 2011.
 There ranking in their Top 25 was No. 24.

 On November 26, Bell recorded a tying-season high 18 tackles with 2 tackles for loss in a 45–12 Big Ten East clinching win over Michigan State.
 And on December 3, 2016 Big Ten Championship 13 tackles, one sack and a forced fumble.